Ross Township, Butler County, Ohio: Geography

+The census-designated place of Ross is located along the township's southern border.

 Name

 It is named for James Ross (1762–1847), a Federalist United States senator from Pennsylvania when the township was erected.
 Statewide, other Ross Townships are located in Greene and Jefferson counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.